 About Bonneval Castle

-The castle is built on a quadrangular plan, with corner towers with machicolations and pepperpot roofs.
+Bonneval Castle continues to stand on a quadrangular plan, boasting corner towers with medieval machicolations and pepper-pot roofs.
 The château is furnished with pieces from between the Renaissance and Directoire periods.
 Among its furnishings are tapestries from Aubusson and Fontainebleau.

 Today the castle is privately owned, however, guided tours of the Château de Bonneval are available from late-June to mid-September and on various dates in May.
 These tours can be done in English or French.
 Afterwards, you can wander around the pretty grounds or explore the small gift shop.

 Getting to Bonneval Castle

 Located just off the D901 in the small town of Coussac-Bonneval, Bonneval Castle is between Limoges and Brive-ala-Gaillarde – a 55 minute drive to Limoges airport.
 Alternately, from the Coussac-Bonneval train station just outside the town you can get to nearby Saint-Yrieix and Limoges.